Shin Splints - An MSK Therapy perspective

-One of the critical aspects of treatment with Shin Splints is early intervention, as this aid with the bodies healing process (see article on healing).
-Rest, Ice, Compression and Elevation (R.I.C.E.) can be very useful in the early stages of the condition.
-Ideally, one then does not want to further or repeatedly irritate the injured tissues, and so rest is essential.
-The speed at which one can get back to regular running activity will largely depend on one's early intervention strategy.
+One of the critical aspects of treatment with Shin Splints is early intervention, as this aids the bodies healing process (see article on tissue healing).
+Rest, Ice, Compression and Elevation (R.I.C.E.) can be very useful in the condition's early stages.
+Ideally, one then does not want to irritate the injured tissues further, so rest is essential.
+The speed at which one can get back to activity can vary depending on one's early intervention strategy.
 If one keeps on just trying to run through the pain, then it is easily possible that one will end up having to stop activity for weeks and even months.
-Rest does not mean that one cannot train and in some cases there other low impact training options available.
-However, it is useful and highly advisable to seek professional advice before embarking on suitable types of training activity such as water running.
-A suitably qualified professional should be able to identify the most likely cause of the initial injury and treat any specific tissues which have been affected.
-A trained professional will also be able to check other aspects of biomechanics and the “Kinetic Chain” (see Biotensegrity article for a better explanation).
+Rest does not mean that one cannot train, and in some cases, there are other low impact training options available.
+However, it is best to seek professional advice before starting suitable types of training activity such as water running.
+A qualified professional should know the most likely cause of the initial injury and treat any specific affected tissues.
+A trained professional will also be able to check other aspects of biomechanics and the "Kinetic Chain" (see Biotensegrity article for a better explanation).
 A professional can then treat and advise accordingly.
 The author has been treating sports-related musculoskeletal injuries since 2006 and has found that “Shin Splints” can be resolved relatively quickly with conservative treatment.
 In particular, the author has found Myofascial Dry Needling and soft tissue therapy (Sports and Remedial Massage techniques) to be highly effective.
 In other cases and where there have been biomechanical changes the author has found structural and soft tissue therapy to be very successful.
 Shin splints are another lower extremity condition that can easily become chronic and extremely painful.
-The article on Finding a good, ethical Musculoskeletal health professional - An MSK Therapy perspective offers some advice on what to expect from a good consumer/patient-centred practitioner.
+The article on Finding a good, ethical Musculoskeletal health professional - An MSK Therapy perspective offers some advice on what to expect from a good consumer-centred practitioner.

 The article was written by Terry Davis MChiro, BSc (Hons), Adv.
 Dip.
 Rem.
 Massag., Cert.
 WHS.